-Barnsley v Fulham
+Wilson stunner rescues point for Fulham

 Post update

 Attempt missed.
-Mads Andersen (Barnsley) header from the centre of the box misses to the right.
-Assisted by Amine Bassi with a cross following a set piece situation.
+Aleksandar Mitrovic (Fulham) header from the centre of the box is too high.
+Assisted by Tom Cairney with a cross.

 Post update